Skip to content

 Web analytics that captures visitor data without using browser cookies, enabling 100% traffic measurement regardless of consent status or browser restrictions.

-Traditional analytics tools (like GA4) rely on cookies — small text files stored in the visitor’s browser — to identify returning visitors, track sessions, and build user journeys.
-Cookieless analytics replaces this mechanism with first-party data collection and server-side tracking.
+Traditional analytics tools (like GA4) rely on cookies — small text files stored in the visitor’s browser — to identify returning visitors, track sessions and build per-user journeys.
+Cookieless analytics replaces this mechanism with first-party data collection that operates without any identifiers on the visitor’s device.

-Instead of storing identifiers on the visitor’s device, cookieless analytics processes behavioral data at the server level, on your own domain.
+Instead of storing identifiers, cookieless analytics counts events on the server side — pageview counts, conversion counts, revenue totals — grouped by channel, campaign, landing page and country.
+Each event is logged with anonymous channel metadata (referrer, UTM parameters, landing page, device class).
 The data path is first-party (your domain to your server), which means it is not blocked by ad blockers, not affected by browser cookie restrictions like ITP, and not dependent on consent banners.

-In the EU, cookie-based analytics capture approximately 13% of actual traffic due to consent rejection (35%), ad blockers (40%), and browser restrictions.
-Cookieless analytics eliminates all three loss vectors, capturing 100% of real visitor activity.
+In the EU, cookie-based analytics capture approximately 13% of actual traffic due to consent rejection (55%), ad blockers (40%), and browser restrictions.
+Cookieless analytics eliminates all three loss vectors, counting 100% of real visits anonymously.

-This is not a marginal improvement — it is the difference between making decisions on a statistical fragment and making decisions on complete data.
+This is not a marginal improvement — it is the difference between making decisions on a statistical fragment and making decisions on complete aggregate totals.

 Cookieless analytics achieves GDPR compliance by architecture: no personal data is collected, no cookies are stored, and no consent is required for the analytics to function.
 This is consistent with CNIL (French DPA) exemption criteria for audience measurement tools.